Who remembers Snake?

 These bolts can be earned by reaching a station intact and they can also be found scattered about the world often in inaccessible places which you will have to mine your way through to, or build bridges across to.
 This is a classic risk/reward scenario as you have to weigh up whether you have enough resources to spare on building a bridge, or time to hack a path through a cliff before your train crashes.

 The upgrades are worth purchasing as they can increase the number of materials your carriages can store, how quickly you can manufacture tracks and increase your water capacity so that it takes longer for you to combust.
 Progression through the map also requires you to upgrade the engine section of your train so that you can traverse the changing terrains with ease.

 Unfortunately, I’ve still not managed to progress much further than the Wild West map because the Cowboy Endermen, dumbass camels and distinct lack of trees is causing me some issues.
-Even on easy difficulty.
+Even on the easiest difficulty.
 However, I do know that experienced track tamers are likely to experience other obstacles and extreme weather including; snow, ice and lava.

 There are fun and unexpected details that I wouldn’t necessarily expect in a game like this, such as a dynamic weather system and a day and night cycle, which also adds to the difficulty of the game as your visibility of the surrounded area becomes affected based on time of day and if you accidentally pass through the fog of Silent Hill.